cjules0609/VegasAfterglow/README.md

 ### 4. Building Custom Applications

+Compile your C++ application, linking against the VegasAfterglow library you built:
 ```bash
 g++ -std=c++20 -I/path/to/VegasAfterglow/include -L/path/to/VegasAfterglow/lib -o my_program my_program.cpp -lvegasafterglow
 ```
+Replace `/path/to/VegasAfterglow/` with the actual path to your VegasAfterglow installation.

 ### 5. Example Problem Generators

 The repository includes several example problem generators in the `tests/demo/` directory that demonstrate different use cases.
+These are the best resources for understanding direct C++ API usage.
 </details>

 ---